FinHubSA/algorand-dashboard-frontend/README.md

   - Make sure you use the parameters marked for docker usage
 - If you want to insert actual blockchain data:
   - Clone the algorand testing sandbox from: https://github.com/algorand/sandbox.git
+  - Set the sandbox to run in dev so its faster: .active_config
   - Run the sandbox as instructed i.e. cd sandbox -> ./sandbox up
   - In localsettings, set the ALGOD_FUNDING_ADDRESS and the ALGOD_FUNDING_MNEMONIC
   - You get these by running: